 In your statement discuss why you want to do graduate work in sociology, your interests and experiences in the field, any special skills or experiences that may relate to an assistantship, and your career plans.
 Many students do not know exactly what they intend to study; so do not feel you must specify particular areas within sociology.
 If you feel there are aspects of your record that do not reflect your potential, such as your GRE scores, please tell us about it.
 We accept students without a B.A. in sociology as long as they indicate how their current interests lead them to apply.
 We also accept applicants with a master’s degree in a field other than sociology.

 You will submit an example of your written work, such as a research paper, undergraduate honors thesis, or master’s thesis.
 This need not be a sociological analysis, but should represent your scholarly interests and writing ability.
 A foreign student’s essay must be in English.
 Please do not send more than one writing sample.

 We require at least three letters of recommendation but encourage you to submit more.
 These letters should be from people who can evaluate your potential as a scholar.

 Applicants from countries whose native language is not English must submit scores of the Test of English as a Foreign Language.

-Please see the university’s Graduate School Bulletin UMass Amherst - 2006/07 Graduate School Bulletin for additional requirements.
+Please see the UMass Amherst 2012/2013 Graduate School Bulletin for additional requirements.
 Applications for admission are not reviewed until all credentials have been received and the fee is paid.
 A waiver of this fee is available only to those United States citizens who are currently enrolled as full-time undergraduate students and who have qualified for a waiver of the GRE fee through their undergraduate financial aid office.